mrchow330/neighborhood-safety-backend/README.md

   - `mongoose`: For connecting to and interacting with the MongoDB database.
   - `dotenv`: For managing environment variables securely.
   - `cors`: For enabling cross-origin resource sharing.
+  - `bcryptjs`: For hashing passwords in the MongoDb database
+  - `Node-fetch`: Used in Node.js environments to make HTTPS requests

 - **Optional**:
   - `nodemon`: For automatically restarting the server during development when file changes are detected.

 ## Features

-- **Submit Reports**: User reports can be submitted to our database using this server.
 - **Database Integration**: Reports are stored in a MongoDB database for persistence.
-- **Geolocation Support**: Geolocation API integration can be seen here.
 - **API Endpoints**: Provides RESTful API endpoints for submitting and managing reports.
 - **Health Check**: A `/api/health` endpoint provides real-time server status, including database connection status and uptime tracking.
 - **Admin Dashboard**: A central hub for administrators to manage users and reports.
 - **Frontend Integration**: Displays server status and uptime on the frontend, with real-time updates (if need be).
+- **Manage users and reports**: Allows users with admin privaleges to manage regular users and submitted reports easily.

 ## Project Structure

 - `server.js`: The main entry point of the application, which sets up the Express server, connects to MongoDB, and handles API routes.
+- `/api`: Contains the main connections for user, report, google maps, and admin databasing.
+  - `admin.js`: API used to login admin users
+  - `google-maps-api.js` (UNUSED): API used to test and - create the map interface.
+  - `reports.js`: API used to create or update reports
+  - `users.js`: API used to create or update existing users
 - `/features`: Contains frontend pages for interacting with the backend.
   - `/admin/`: Contains admin-related pages:
     - `admin-dashboard.html`: The main admin dashboard with links to manage users and reports.
     - `manage-users.html`: Allows admins to view and modify user roles (`isModerator`).
     - `manage-reports.html`: Allows admins to view and delete reports.
+- `schemas/`: Contains Mongoose schemas for the database models.
+- `vercel.json`: Configuration for deploying the backend on Vercel.

+### Archived Features
+These features are in the features folder but are not implemented in the current version of this website.
 - `/api-report-tester.html`: A frontend page to test report submission.
 - `/api-user-tester.html`: A frontend page to test user-related APIs.
 - `/api-map-tester.html`: A frontend page to test mapping API.
-- `api/admin.js`: Contains routes for admin-related actions, such as managing users and reports.
-- `api/reports.js`: Contains the route for handling report submissions.
-- `schemas/`: Contains Mongoose schemas for the database models.
-- `vercel.json`: Configuration for deploying the backend on Vercel.

 ## Installation